Product and Furniture Design BA(Hons)

 Student Harry talks about studying the Product & Furniture Design BA(Hons):

 Student Ken talks about studying the Product & Furniture Design BA(Hons):

 What will you study?

 Central to your experience is the development of an appreciation of 'intelligent making'.
-The course values the practical knowledge and understanding gathered from direct experience and use of materials and technologies in context.
-You will develop sensitivity towards both the physical and perceived qualities of materials as well as their potential sustainable and appropriate application.
-You will also become aware of the developing roles designers have and the potential contexts in which design can impact for example social, political, environmental and commercial.
+There is an emphasis on the practical knowledge and understanding gathered from direct experience and use of materials and technologies in context.
+You will develop sensitivity towards the physical and perceived qualities of materials as well as their potential sustainable and appropriate application.
+You will also become aware of the developing roles that designers have, and the potential contexts in which design can impact; for example, social, political, environmental and commercial.

-You will be required to think strategically and demonstrate not only industry awareness but also social responsibility with regard to your personal or graduate interests within the international design world.
-This strategic thinking is intended to underpin not only the focus for the development of individual projects within modules but also the portfolio across all levels.
-The course promotes an attitude in which you are first and foremost young designers and as such you will interact and engage with the industry and profession throughout your studies.
+You will be required to think strategically and demonstrate both industry awareness and social responsibility with regard to your personal or graduate interests within the international design world.
+This strategic thinking is intended to underpin not only the focus for the development of individual projects within modules, but also within the portfolio across all levels.
+The course promotes an attitude in which you are, first and foremost, young designers, and, as such, you will interact and engage with the industry and profession throughout your studies.

 In Year 3, you will strategically develop a body of work that is informed by, and reflects, your career aspirations.
 You will be encouraged to collaborate with industry and apply your design philosophy to live projects and international design competitions.
 The course culminates in a major exhibition and the strategic development of a professional portfolio.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.